Wilhelm Canaris: Second World War

 After 1942, Canaris visited Spain frequently and was probably in contact with British agents from Gibraltar.
 In 1943, in occupied France, Canaris is said to have made contact with British agents.
-In Paris, he was conducted blindfolded to the Convent of the Nuns of the Passion of Our Blessed Lord, 127 Rue de la Santé, where he met the local head of the British Intelligence Services, codenamed "Jade Amicol", who was in reality Colonel Claude Olivier.
+In Paris, he was conducted blindfolded to the Convent of the Nuns of the Passion of Our Blessed Lord, 127 Rue de la Santé, where he met the local head of the British Intelligence Services, codenamed "Jade Amicol", who was in reality Colonel Ollivier.
 Canaris wanted to know the terms for peace if Germany got rid of Hitler.
 Churchill's reply, sent to him two weeks later, was simple: "Unconditional surrender".

-During Heydrich's posting in Prague, a serious incident put him and Canaris in open conflict.
-Heydrich requested for Canaris to put the Abwehr under SD and SS control.
-Canaris appeared to retreat and handled the situation diplomatically, but there was no immediate effect on the Abwehr for the time being.
-In fact, Canaris had established another two links with MI6, one via Zürich and the other via Spain and Gibraltar.
-It is also possible that Vatican contacts provided a third route to his British counterparts.
+SS General Heydrich was suspicious of the Abwehr.
+Not long after Heydrich was posted in Prague, he requested that Canaris place the Abwehr under SD and SS control, which pitted the two men against one another over jurisdictional control.
+Canaris handled the situation diplomatically, with no immediate effect on the Abwehr, but it did mean a greater degree of collaboration and SS control in Prague.
+Despite the two men experiencing professional differences, Canaris seems to have maintained a personal relationship with Heydrich and was "deeply shaken" by the latter's assassination a few weeks after their administrative disagreements.

+Playing both sides, Canaris established two more links with Britain's MI6, one via Zürich and the other via Spain and Gibraltar.
+Vatican contacts may have also provided a third route to his British counterparts.
 Canaris also intervened to save a number of victims from Nazi persecution, including Jews, by getting them out of harm's way.
 He was instrumental, for example, in getting 500 Dutch Jews to safety in May 1941.
 Many such people were given token training as Abwehr "agents" and then issued papers, which allowed them to leave Germany.
 One notable person he is said to have assisted was the then Lubavitcher Rebbe in Warsaw, Rabbi Yosef Yitzchok Schneersohn.
 That has led Chabad Lubavitch to campaign for his recognition as a Righteous Gentile by the Yad Vashem Holocaust memorial.